 Core plus real estate strategy sits between core and value add portion of the real estate investment risk spectrum.
+It is one of the main types of investment styles applied by private real estate funds or private equity funds in investing in real estate.

-The definition of core plus real estate changes depending on the point in the cycle but we have listed out some common characteristics:
+The definition of core plus real estate changes depending on the point in the cycle, but we have listed out some common characteristics:

 - Degree of leasing risk only a portion of the property (less than 30% of the total building).